kckannangnatt/project-test/README.md

 # project-test
-Initial project to test the setup
+Initial project to test the setup.
+This is the initial release version 0.1 of the project.